 For further detail on what constitutes a "security-based swap" under final Dodd-Frank rules, including details of certain exceptions, see Legal Update, Regulators Define Key Dodd-Frank Terms "Swap" and "Security-based Swap" Triggering Title VII Compliance (www.practicallaw.com/2-520-3275).

-Excluded or exempted from the above definitions and therefore from many (but not all) of Title VII's requirements, including mandatory clearing and exchange trading, are:
+Excluded or exempted from the above definitions and therefore from most of Title VII's requirements, including mandatory clearing and exchange trading, are:

 Options on securities or on certain indexes that are subject to the securities laws.